Yacht (dice game): Comparison with Yahtzee

 There are a number of differences to the category names compared to Yahtzee.
-"Aces" is often called "Ones", "Large Straight" is called "Big Straight" (there is no "Small Straight" category in Yacht), "Yahtzee" is called "Yacht" and "Chance" is called "Choice".
+Aces is often called Ones, Large Straight is called Big Straight (there is no four-dice "Small Straight" category in Yacht), Yahtzee is called Yacht and Chance is called Choice.
 The order of the categories on the score sheet can also be different from that used on a Yahtzee score sheet.
 There is no "upper" or "lower" section scoring, just a "Total" row at the bottom of the score sheet.

 Although there are no official rules for Yacht, the scoring of some categories generally differs from that used in Yahtzee.
-Four-of-a-kind scores the sum of those four dice, not all five dice.
-Full house scores the sum of the five dice, not a fixed score of 25.
-The scores for the straights can be different from those used in Yahtzee (40 points in Yahtzee.)
+Four of a kind scores the sum of those four dice, not all five dice.
+Full House scores the sum of the five dice, not a fixed score of 25.
+The scores for the straights can be different from those used in Yahtzee (40 points in Yahtzee).